Discover All-Inclusive Luxury at TRS Ibiza Hotel

 Rooms: A Relaxing Paradise

-The hotel offers 378 fully equipped suites with balconies and breathtaking views, combining the rustic style of the Mediterranean with modern amenities.
+The hotel offers 378 fully equipped rooms with balconies and breathtaking views, combining the rustic style of the Mediterranean with modern amenities.

 In-Room Features: